> Three City Four > Songs > Across the Hills

 Across the Hills is the title track of the Ian Campbell Folk Group’s second album, Across the Hills, published in 1964.

-Leon Rosselson recorded this song again for his albums If I Knew Who the Enemy Was (1977) and Guess What They’re Selling at the Happiness Counter (1992).
+Leon Rosselson recorded Across the Hills again in 1977 for his album If I Knew Who the Enemy Was and in 1992 for Guess What They’re Selling at the Happiness Counter.
 In the latter version, he sang voice A and Liz Mansfield voice B in a reversal of the original roles.

 Lyrics